bikalims/bika.documentation/docs/BikaSenaiteServerIntroduction.md

 		./bin/zeoserver start
 		./bin/client1 fg

 	If the client1 starts successfully on port, you’re good to go.
+Stop the instance before contining "<control> d" to stop client1 and
+  		`./bin/zeoserver stop`

+* To control the starting and stopping of the instance you can install [supervisord](https://supervisord.org) `sudo apt install supervisor`

+  	Copy the staging conf file into conf.d folder
+  		`sudo curl -o /etc/supervisor/conf.d/staging.supervisord.conf https://github.com/bikalims/bika.documentation/blob/main/docs/staging.supervisord.conf`

+  	Update supervisor (which also starts the LIMS) `sudo supervisorctl update`

+  	To see if the LIMS instance started
+  		`supervisorctl status`

+* To be able to access the instance from another computer on the LAN, install [nginx](https://nginx.org) `sudo apt install nginx`

+ 	Copy the staging conf file into conf.d folder
+  		`sudo curl -o /etc/nginx/conf.d/staging.nginx.conf https://github.com/bikalims/bika.documentation/blob/main/docs/staging.nginx.conf`

+	Reload nginx
+		`sudo nginx -s reload`

 Installation does not always work first time, often because of incorrect version dependencies.
 Please search this comprehensive Senaite installation thread: [Complete setup guide, step-by-step](https://community.senaite.org/t/complete-setup-guide-step-by-step/137) for the errors you get as first stop, then the Internet.